Magic mass ratios of complete energy-momentum transfer in one-dimensional elastic three-body collisions: Abstract

 \section{Abstract}

-We consider a scattering of two identical blocks of mass $M$ in one dimension by exchanging momenta through elastic collisions with a ball with mass $m=\alpha M$.
-Initially, a ball and a block are at rest with the distance of $L$ and the other block is incident on the ball.
-For $\alpha<1$, the three objects make multiple collisions.
-The analytic expressions for the final velocities of the three-body problem are derived by making use of the conservation of energy and momentum.
-The rates for energy and momentum transfer are computed as functions of $\alpha$.
-We find all possible values for $\alpha$ at which the initial energy and momentum of the incident block are completely transferred to the scattered block.
+We consider the one-dimensional scattering of two identical blocks of mass $M$ that exchange energy and momentum via elastic collisions with an intermediary ball of mass $m=\alpha M$.
+Initially, one block is incident upon the ball with the other block at rest.
+For $\alpha<1$, the three objects will make multiple collisions with one another.
+In our analysis, we construct a Euclidean vector $\textbf{V}_n$ whose components are proportional to the velocities of the objects.
+Energy-momentum conservation then requires a covariant recurrence relation for $\textbf{V}_n$ that transforms like a pure rotation in three dimensions.
+The analytic solutions of the terminal velocities result in a remarkable prediction for values of $\alpha$, in cases where the initial energy and momentum of the incident block are completely transferred to the scattered block.
+We call these values for $\alpha$ ``magic mass ratios.''